wo80/Triangle/README.md

 From http://www.cs.cmu.edu/~quake/triangle.html:
 > Triangle generates exact Delaunay triangulations, constrained Delaunay triangulations, conforming Delaunay triangulations, Voronoi diagrams, and high-quality triangular meshes.
 The latter can be generated with no small or large angles, and are thus suitable for finite element analysis.

 The original code even allows for building DLLs by using the TRILIBRARY symbol.
 There is however a problem, since error handling is done by printing a message to console and then calling ```exit(1)```.
-The main goal of this project is to introduce error codes and return them to the calling code, so using the librray form a GUI is safe.
+The main goal of this project is to introduce error codes and return them to the calling code, so using the library form a GUI should be safe.

 ##Instructions.